solaranamnesis/george-de-roerich/tibetan-paintings/full-text-english.md

 *) In his left hand he is holding the bowl (Skrt. patra) The left hand makes the sign of "attestation."

+The following scheme will facilitate the description.
+The numbers on it do not correspond to those of the Tibetan list of Arhats.
+We shall mention every time the place of the Arhat in the Tibetan list:

+1\.
+The Arhat Aṅgaja (Tib.
+Yan-lag-' byuṅ).
+The Elder dwells on Mount Ti-se (Kailāsa).
+His attribute are a fan and incense-burner.
+He is the first of the Tibetan list.

+2\.
+Bakula (Tib.
+Ba-ku-la).
+The Elder dwells in Uttarakuru, the northern region.
+(This attribute is a rat vomitting a jewel.
+He is the ninth of the Tibetan list.
+(This attribute is a sufficient proof that Bakula is an alteration of Nakula, given by the Chinese lists.
+Nakula means in sanskrit "ichneumon," and also "purse," because purses were made with the skin of the animal. --- P. Pelliot).

+3\.
+Vajrīputra (Tib. rDo-rje mo'i bu).
+He dwells in Ceylan (Simbhaladvīpa).
+He is holding the fan in his left hand; the right hand is raised.
+He is the fifth of the Tibetan list.

+4\.
+Badhra (Tib.
+Bzaṅ-po).
+The Elder dwells in Yamunādvīpa.
+His attribute is usually a book; on our painting he is seen in meditation.
+He is the sixth of the Tibetan list.

+5\.
+Kanakabharadvāja (Tib.
+Bha-ra-dva-dsa gser-čan).
+He dwells in Aparagodānī.
+He is seen in meditation.
+He is the eighth of the Tibetan list.

+6\.
+Rāhula (Tib. sGra-gčan 'dsin).
+He dwells in Priyaṅgudvīpa.
+His attribute is a crown.
+He is the tenth of the Tibetan list.

 ...